-"Recommendation" Ref Departure Explanation ("Principle No" Ref Departure Explanation followed by Recommendation Ref) 2.6 The Company does not Civen the nature and size of the Company its 2.0 Given the nature and size of the Company, its have a program for business interests and the stage of development, inducting new directors the Board is of the view that all directors already or for periodically have sufficient skills, knowledge and familiarity reviewing whether with the Company and its operating environment there is a need for to fulfil their role on the board and on any board existing directors to committees effectively.
-All directors are undertake professional responsible for their own training and development to development. maintain the skills and knowledge needed to perform their role as directors effectively.
-4.1 No formal audit Given the size and nature of the Company, its committee has been business interests and the ongoing level of established or formal involvement of all directors it is not considered charter drawn. necessary that a formal audit committee be established, or a charter be drawn.
-7.1 No formal risk Given the size and nature of the Company, its management business interests and the ongoing level of committee has been involvement of all directors it is not considered established or formal necessary to establish a risk management charter drawn. committee or a charter be drawn.
-7.2 No formal review of the Given the size and nature of the Company, its Company's risk business interests and the ongoing level of management involvement of all directors it is not considered framework has been necessary to conduct a formal review of the carried out.
-Company's risk management framework as the Company's risk profile is monitored by the Board on an on-going basis.
-8.1 No formal remuneration Given the size and nature of the Company, its committee has been business interests and the ongoing level of established or formal involvement of all directors it is not considered charter drawn. necessary to establish a remuneration committee or a charter be drawn.
-1 1
+Principle 7: Recognise and manage risk (cont'd) Recommendation 7.1 No formal risk management committee has been established or formal charter drawn.
+Given the size and nature of the Company, its business interests and the ongoing level of involvement of all directors it is not considered necessary to establish a risk management committee or a charter be drawn.
+Recommendation 7.2 No formal review of the Company's risk management framework has been carried out.
+Given the size and nature of the Company, its business interests and the ongoing level of involvement of all directors it is not considered necessary to conduct a formal review of the Company's risk management framework as the Company's risk profile is monitored by the Board on an on-going basis.
+Principle 8: Remunerate fairly and responsibly Recommendation 8.1 No formal remuneration committee has been established or formal charter drawn.
+Given the size and nature of the Company, its business interests and the ongoing level of involvement of all directors it is not considered necessary to establish a remuneration committee or a charter be drawn.